MicrosoftDocs/win32/desktop-src/wia/-wia-iwia-devices.md

 ---
-Description: Collection of DeviceInfo objects that represents all of the devices installed on the computer. ms.assetid: 2f124188-2b66-46cc-9b26-bfef3709a1af
+description: Collection of DeviceInfo objects that represents all of the devices installed on the computer. ms.assetid: 2f124188-2b66-46cc-9b26-bfef3709a1af
 title: Wia.Devices property
 ms.topic: reference